ABOUT me

 ART CRITICISM

 I highly recommend the book Art as the Cognition of Life, a collection of selected essays by leading Soviet art critic Aleksandr Voronsky.
-Other works of art criticism that we recommend are: Shock of the New, the BBC documentary series by Robert Hughes; The Sky Between the Leaves, a collection of film reviews, essays, and interviews by David Walsh; How to Listen to and Understand Great Music, the recorded lecture series by Robert Greenberg; and Developmental Psychology: Childhood and Adolescence, textbook by David R. Shaffer and Katherine Kipp (I read the eighth edition).
+Other works of art criticism that I recommend are: Shock of the New, the BBC documentary series by Robert Hughes; The Sky Between the Leaves, a collection of film reviews, essays, and interviews by David Walsh; How to Listen to and Understand Great Music, the recorded lecture series by Robert Greenberg.

 THE WEBSITE

-In exhibiting my art, especially my political art, I wish to raise a humane and critical consciousness in anyone who views them.
-I am also publishing here selected personal works and essays, of relevance to those wishing to understand my artistic psychology.
+In exhibiting my art, I wish to raise a humane and critical consciousness in anyone who views them.
+I am also publishing here poems, selected personal works, and essays; I have always been a wordsmith first, and an illustrator second.

 ELSEWHERE

-I’m fairly active on the Reject Convenience forum and the MelonLand forum.
+I was fairly active on the MelonLand Internet forum.
 If you’re interested in hitting me up locally, I’d love to take you out to Earl Giles or the Broken Clock.
-The vibes are immaculate.
-Also happy to go to any other joint, park, or library that suits you in the Twin Cities, though whatever is going on in St Paul must be at the top of their game.
+The vibes of both are immaculate.
+I am also happy to go to any other joint, park, or library that suits you in the Twin Cities; though whatever is going on in St Paul must be at the top of their game.

 Email: hello@jinsbek.art